 Extrinsic Motivation, on the other hand, is driven by external rewards.
 This kind of motivation is most tangible in nature.
 External factors like money, fame, praise are used to motivate employees.
 When a known reward is tied to a task, employees are extrinsically motivated to do it.

-Employers provide extrinsic motivation in the form of pay raise and other benefits.
-The benefit of this motivation is you can make benefits direct and quantifiable.
+Employers provide extrinsic motivation in the form of pay raises and other benefits.
+The benefit of this motivation is you can make services direct and quantifiable.

 However, treating both these motivators as opposites would be wrong.
 Treat them not as opposites but as a combination.
 Not all employees will be intrinsically motivated from the beginning.
-But, you can provide them with tangible benefits to motivate them with extrinsically.
+But, you can provide them with tangible benefits to encourage them extrinsically.
 This will ultimately lead to intrinsic motivation.

 How Do You Motivate Employees?